 Producing thousands of vehicles each day and flawlessly launching a new model with endless customizable options.
 This expectation is not always easy to meet as the production flow needs to be agile and real-time, aligned with the customer’s needs.
 This is where an industrial IoT solution can make a difference, to locate a specific vehicle quickly and identify bottlenecks in your production process.

-This blog post discusses how car manufacturer Volvo Cars Ghent succeeded in implementing industrial IoT to track their cars.
-We will outline why locating cars during the production process can be beneficial for your supply chain.
-Subsequently, we will elaborate on the different steps to consider when starting a pilot project to track your cars.
+This blog post discusses how car manufacturer Volvo Cars Ghent succeeded in implementing industrial IoT to track their vehicles.
+We will outline why locating vehicles during the production process can be beneficial for your supply chain.
+Subsequently, we will elaborate on the different steps to consider for a pilot project to track your vehicles.

-Before we dive into this, I would like to point out the key takeaways of this blog post:
+Before we dive into this, we would like to point out some key takeaways:

-- Tracking cars ensures you have data about inactive ones or delays in the production chain
+- Tracking vehicles ensures you have data about possible delays or other struggles in the supply chain

-Imagine your manager asks you to locate a specific car in the production process and you can pinpoint exactly where it is within five minutes.
-This would save you time and increase efficiency enormously, no?
+Imagine your manager asks you to locate a specific vehicle in the production process and you can pinpoint exactly where it is within five minutes.
+This would save you tons of time and increase efficiency enormously, no?

-This is exactly what you can achieve with an industrial IoT solution for car tracking.
+This is exactly what you achieve with an industrial IoT solution, applied to vehicle tracking.
 A thing that Volvo Cars Ghent knows all too well.
 They produce 200.000 vehicles each year, making the company one of the largest production sites of the famous car brand.
 Before implementing an industrial IoT solution, they faced several challenges during the production process.

-First of all, when launching a new model or model year change, cars do not always follow the normal flow.
-This makes it difficult to quickly locate a specific finished car.
-Furthermore, it can be hard to keep track of where the cars are parked after the manufacturing process.
-Implementing an industrial IoT solution can solve these challenges.
-Let’s look at the different steps Volvo Cars Ghent went through to launch a pilot project to track their cars.
+Firstly, when launching a new model or model year change, vehicles do not always follow the normal flow.
+This makes it difficult to trace back a specific vehicle during production.
+Furthermore, it can be hard to keep track of where the vehicles are parked after the production process.
+Implementing industrial IoT solves these challenges.
+Let’s look at the different steps Volvo Cars Ghent went through to launch a pilot project to track their vehicles.

 How to successfully launch an industrial IoT pilot project

-At the end of 2018, car manufacturer Volvo launched an IoT project to quickly locate specific vehicles.
-Overall, the goal is to optimize their supply chain efficiency and have a tool in place to quickly locate cars.
-To be able to do this, their cars need to be connected in a simple way.
-This is exactly what an industrial IoT solution is capable of doing, connecting your assets with minimal hassle.
-Regardless of whether your assets are cars, manufacturing parts, trailers or containers.
+At the end of 2018, car manufacturer Volvo launches an IoT project to quickly locate specific vehicles.
+Overall, the goal is to optimize their supply chain efficiency and have a tool in place to quickly locate vehicles.
+To do this their vehicles need to be connected to the internet in a simple way.
+This is exactly what an industrial IoT solution is capable of doing.
+It connects your assets with minimal hassle, regardless of whether your assets are vehicles, manufacturing parts, trailers or containers.

-To connect their cars to the internet, the Volvo cars are equipped with sensors that use little energy and are remotely configurable.
+To connect their vehicles to the internet, the Volvo vehicles are equipped with sensors that use little energy and are remotely configurable.
 The latter makes it easy for changes to take effect when circumstances or processes change.
-For the entire delivery and integration with a number of existing IT systems, Sensolus and Volvo Cars Ghent partnered up with Simac ICT Belgium, an ICT integrator in the Benelux.
+For the entire delivery and integration with a number of existing IT systems, Volvo Cars Ghent partners up with Simac ICT Belgium, an ICT integrator in the Benelux and partner from Sensolus.

-Starting with a project like this can happen quickly since installing industrial IoT doesn’t require wired infrastructure or extensive technical training.
+Starting with a project like this can happen quickly.
+Installing industrial IoT doesn’t require wired infrastructure or extensive technical training.
 Volvo was able to implement the project in less than a month.
 During this project, a total of approximately one thousand sensors were used to track the new Volvo V60.

-Essential to take into account here is scalability of the IoT solution you choose.
+Essential to take into account is the scalability of the IoT solution you choose.
 When starting this project, Volvo Cars Ghent knew other models can also easily be equipped with a tracking system.
-Besides tracking more cars, the tracking itself can also be extended by not only tracking cars but also car parts both outdoors and indoors.
+Besides tracking more vehicles, the tracking itself can be extended by not only tracking vehicles but also vehicle parts both outdoors and indoors.

-Due to the cooperation between Sensolus and Simac ICT Belgium, Volvo Cars Ghent is now able to identify cars that are inactive for too long and at which point in the production chain a car is delayed.
-An important step in the optimization of their supply chain.
+Due to the cooperation with Sensolus and Simac ICT Belgium, Volvo Cars Ghent is always aware of the location of a vehicle in the production process and possible delays or other struggles.
+In short, an important step in the optimization of their supply chain.

 Are you looking for an industrial IoT solution to optimize your supply chain?
-Our product experts are happy to give you a demo.
+Our product experts are happy to give you more information or a tailored demo.

 You can find the official press releases here: